nalishe/go2_sim/README.md

 # go2_sim

-just for test for go2 in gazebo classic
+just a test for go2 in gazebo classic